aredoubles/ElevationHighways/README.md

 ## Current progress

-* I-30, I-40, and I-80 have been completed!
+* I-10, I-40, and I-80 have been completed!
 The plot for them is below.
 * `ElevationHighways.py`
     * Gets route KML from Wikipedia
     * Uses KML to get Google Maps directions, and the included polyline
     * Uses polyline to get elevations along route, saved as CSVs
+    * Plot for individual highways created
 * `Plotter.py`
     * CSVs combined into a master dataframe
-    * Plot created and saved
+    * Master plot created and saved

 ![Interstate Highways Plot](allplot.png)

 ## Todo

 * Add more highways, of course
     * Unfortunately, the format of the KML files on Wikipedia are not consistent!
 There may also be one or two highways without KMLs.
-How to deal with these inconsistencies.
+        * I'm trying to address these inconsistencies with major conditional statements, and several more will need to be added.
 * My Google Maps API key is currently made public, which is certainly not good practice, I'll need to import that separately somehow

 ## Footnotes

 * Roger Shaw
 * Currently a fellow at Insight Health Data Science, transitioning from academia into a career in data science
-* This is just a side project, for playing around with Google Maps APIs, geoegraphic data, nested JSONs, plotting, etc.
+* This is just a side project, for playing around with Google Maps APIs, geographic data, nested JSONs, plotting, etc.